JaafarMahmoud1/JaafarMahmoud1/README.md

 I'm passionate about robotics, perception, and mapping.
 Currently, I'm diving deep into:

-- Deep Implicit Layers
-- Diffusion Models
-- Reinforcement Learning (RL)
 - Simultaneous Localization and Mapping (SLAM)
 - 3D Mapping
 - Robotic Foundation Models
 - Advanced Mathematics

 ### Learning and Collaboration
+Currently, digging in:
+- Deep Implicit Layers
+- Diffusion Models
+- Reinforcement Learning (RL)
 I'm always eager to learn and grow in these areas.
 If you're interested in collaborating on projects related to these topics, feel free to reach out!

 ### Connect with Me